plforacle/heatwave-machine-learning/do-heatwave-ml/do-heatwave-ml.md

     (Example: **ssh -i id_rsa opc@132.145.17....**)

+2. In this lab we will create the user **ml_dev** and set the privilieges to build the AutoML model.

-2. On the command line, connect to MySQL using the MySQL Shell client tool with the following command:
+3. On the command line, connect to the MySQL **admin** user  using the MySQL Shell client tool with the following command:

     ```bash
     <copy>mysqlsh -uadmin -p -h 10.... -P3306 --sql </copy>